enricovettori93/nestjs-exercises/README.md

 # nestjs-exercises
-Some projects created following the Stephen Grider nextjs's course
+Some projects created following the Stephen Grider nestjs's course